In March 2000, "Dio" released its eighth studio album, "Magica".

 The final track on the album is an 18-minute spoken word one, in which Ronnie James Dio reads aloud the full story of "Magica".
 The story ends with the insight that Challis was in fact the son of Eriel and Annica, who inherits his father's place and rises to greatness.

 But the story was far from over and the track "Lord of the Last Day (Reprise)" hints that evil has not been subdued and is expected to return.
-If it not for Dio's tragic death, we would probably have enjoyed the sequel to the fascinating story.
-Dio planned to turn "Magica" into a trilogy, but working with his friends from "Black Sabbath" under the name "Heaven & Hell", delayed the writing of the rest of the story.
+If it were not for Dio's tragic death, we would probably have enjoyed the sequel to the fascinating story.
+Dio planned to turn "Magica" into a trilogy, but working with his friends from "Black Sabbath" under the name "Heaven & Hell" on the album "The Devil You Know" and the shows that were meant to promote it, delayed the writing of the rest of the story.
 Before his death, Dio had released the single "Electra", which was intended to be part of the album "Magica 2".
-This is the last single released by Dio and it is a painful reminder of what we would have gaind had it not been for the death of one of the greatest singers in metal.
+This is the last single released by Dio and it is a painful reminder of what we would have gained had it not been for the death of one of the greatest singers in metal.